hugomd/micro-up/readme.md

 # Micro 🆙
 A microservice that checks whether a website is up or not.

+### Using JSON

+By default, availability information is sent using plaintext.
+You can override this by appending `?json` to the end of the URL, eg - `http://up.now.sh/google.com?json`.

 # Contributing
 Clone the repo, `yarn install`, `yarn run dev`, change what you'd like, and make a pull request ✌️